 Skilled Worker Visa

-This is a visa program that enables foreign nationals to immigrate to Canada as permanent residents without the need of a sponsor or an employer.
+This is a visa program that enables foreign nationals to immigrate to Canada as permanent residents without the need for a sponsor or an employer.

 One of the most popular visa options in Canada, a Student Visa enables international students to study any course in Canada and the opportunity to apply for permanent residence after graduation.

-The Tourist Visa otherwise known as a Visitor’s Visa allows people to enter Canada for a short period, usually for 6 months, whether for holiday, visiting family or short study course.
+The Tourist Visa otherwise known as a Visitor’s Visa allows people to enter Canada for a short period, usually for 6 months, whether for holiday, visiting family, or a short study course.

 Working Holiday Visa